truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/AdvancedSettingsScreen.md

 It cannot be used to terminate your current session.

 **Token Lifetime** displays the configured token duration for your current session (default five minutes).
-TrueNAS SCALE logs out user sessions that are inactive for longer than the configured token setting.
+TrueNAS logs out user sessions that are inactive for longer than the configured token setting.
 New activity resets the token counter.

-If the configured token lifetime is exceeded, TrueNAS SCALE displays a **Logout** dialog with the exceeded ticket lifetime value and the time that the session is scheduled to terminate.
+If the configured token lifetime is exceeded, TrueNAS displays a **Logout** dialog with the exceeded ticket lifetime value and the time that the session is scheduled to terminate.

 {{< expand "Logout Dialog" "v" >}}
 {{< trueimage src="/images/SCALE/SystemSettings/TimeoutDialog.png" alt="Logout Dialog" id="Logout Dialog" >}}

 **Extend Session** resets the token counter.
-If the button is not clicked, the TrueNAS SCALE terminates the session automatically and returns to the login screen.
+If the button is not clicked, the TrueNAS terminates the session automatically and returns to the login screen.
 {{< /expand >}}

  **Configure** opens the **Token Settings** screen.